 The B2B elevator sales pitch is just the first step in the sales process.
 By being short and sweet, you leave your customer begging for more.
 When your prospect asks for more information following the pitch, it’s time to book a product demo to nail the sale.

-With Walnut, you can create personalized (and interactive) product demos for each customer – without coding.
+With Walnut, you can use interactive demo software to create personalized (and interactive) product demos for each customer – without coding.
 Get in touch with an expert to see how a killer demo can complement your sales pitch.